 While giving away content for free is a proven way to market your membership site, you don’t have to make everything freely available.
 After all, if your membership site isn’t profitable, it probably won’t be viable for long.

-So for content that falls outside of the existing pricing structure of your membership site, such as optional extras like supplementary files or fun stuff like branded t-shirts, creating an online store is a straightforward way to make those items available to your members.
+So for content that falls outside of the existing pricing structure of your membership site, such as optional extras like supplementary files or fun stuff like branded t-shirts, allowing members only shopping through an online store is a straightforward way to make those items available to your members.

 As is often the case, if you’re using WordPress for your membership site, adding ecommerce functionality to your website is very straightforward and probably easier than you think.
 By the end of this guide, you’ll know exactly how to create an online store in your membership site and control who can access its products.